rclai/meteor-document-methods/README.md

 There's more stuff you can do, see below.

-##Note

-If you have certain collection definitions with transforms applied to them by other means other than collection helpers (i.e CollectionFS), then those collections won't have these methods.

 ##Installation

 ```
 meteor add lai:document-methods
 ```

+##Note

+###This is currently alpha!

+If you have certain collection definitions with transforms applied to them by other means other than collection helpers (i.e CollectionFS), then those collections won't have these methods.

+This uses ```dburles:collection-helpers``` to get the job done.
+All of these methods are injected to all of your collections as collection helpers, using ```dburles:mongo-collection-instances```.
+Thanks __@dburles__ for your packages, without them this would not be possible, or rather, it would've made this super hard to make!

 ##Examples